Rossmaxx/tictactoe/Readme.md

 I am making this tic tac toe game as a project to learn about c++ software development

-todo:
-- fix cmake integration
-- add gui on Qt (and other implementations)

-Note : After building, qt dlls appear missing.
+Note : After building, qt dlls appear missing on windows.
 Copy these dlls from your qt install folder to the bin folder
 - Qt5Core.dll
 - Qt5Widgets.dll